fsbarroso/f76tech_site/README.md

 Uma homepage minimalista, sem frescura e direto ao ponto!

-Hey that is a very simple and minimalist homepage - straight to the point!
+Hey that is a very simple and minimalist homepage - No big deal... straight to the point!